Saturday, January 25, 2014

 The Sailor's Pleasure, 1781

-The Sailor's Pleasure, artist unknown, 1781, collection unknown.
+The Sailor's Pleasure, artist unknown, published by Sayer & Bennett, 1781, British Museum.

 Embracing this handsome young woman with a mischievous smile, the tar in this image wears quite a different outfit from those I've uploaded so far.